Howard the Duck: Newspaper comic strip

 Between June 6, 1977 and October 29, 1978, Howard the Duck appeared in a syndicated daily comic strip that comic strip historian Allan Holtz has described as having low distribution and that was eventually replaced by the Incredible Hulk comic strip.
 The strip was syndicated in almost 70 newspapers (by the Register and Tribune Syndicate), including the Toronto Star and Spokane Daily Chronicle.
 When the strip was dropped by the Cleveland Plain Dealer, a Cleveland TV station began televising the strip for two minutes each night.

 A total of eleven story arcs, as well as a number of single-joke strips, constitute the 511 individual strips that were printed.

 The strip started with original stories written by Steve Gerber and illustrated by Gene Colan: "Pop Syke -- The Consciousness of Success", "The Cult of Entropy" and "Fred Feenix the Self-Made Man".
 The latter was started by Colan and completed by Val Mayerik, who stayed on to do two additional Gerber-scripted stories: "The Sleigh Jacking" and "In Search of the Good Life".

 These were followed by an adaptation of the "Sleep of the Just" story from issue #4 of the Marvel comic, scripted by Gerber and illustrated by Alan Kupperberg.
 Gerber was fired from the strip in early 1978 over chronic problems with deadlines.
 He was replaced by Marv Wolfman as writer, while Alan Kupperberg continued as artist.
 The remaining stories were: "Close Encounters of the Fowl Kind", "The Tuesday Ruby", "The Clone Ranger", "Bye Bye, Beverly" and "The Mystery of the Maltese Human".
 As the series drew to an end, its already meager list of client papers shrank, making copies of these last post-Gerber stories particularly hard to find.

 In November 1978, the first of a projected eight-issue series reprinting the entire strip was published by John Zawadzki.
 Titled It's Adventure Time With...Howard the Duck, only the initial issue was published.

-Radio

-In 1980, a pilot for a radio show version of Howard was recorded.
-James Belushi played the role of Howard, although the program was never aired.